Blueflowerss/TheLongDungeon-pygame/README.md

 Some directives:

 -The game should be casual to play.
-You play whenever you just want to explore or take mind of things.
+You play whenever you just want to explore or things easy.
 Just like minecraft/starbound/stardew valley

 -Farming elements: animal raising, planting.